 (Psst: The FTC wants me to remind you that this website contains affiliate links.
 That means if you make a purchase from a link you click on, I might receive a small commission.
 This does not increase the price you’ll pay for that item nor does it decrease the awesomeness of the item. ~ Daisy)

-Never in the history of the United States have so many people been unemployed as right now, due to the shutdown of the economy.
+Many people have lost their jobs due to the shutdown of the economy and our current high levels of inflation.
 Unless you live in a neighborhood of rainbows and unicorns, it’s a good bet that either your family or someone you know has lost their job.